 Is There A Doctor I Can See For Help With Depression?

 According to the National Institute of Mental Health, an estimated 21 million adults in the United States reported at least one major depressive episode in 2020.
-It’s one of the most common mental health disorders.
-Effective treatment is available, however.
-If you’re experiencing depression and are ready to find support, here are a few things you should know about connecting with the right mental health professional for you.
+Major depressive disorder is one of the most common mental health disorders, and many treatments are available.
+If you’re experiencing depression and are ready to find support, you may wonder how to go about connecting with the right mental health professional for you.

 What is depression?

-The way depression manifests can vary somewhat from person to person, but some common symptoms include apathy, hopelessness, losing interest in previously pleasurable activities, mood swings, irritability, social isolation, changes in sleep, appetite, weight, or an inability to concentrate.
-Remember, clinical depression is a diagnosable disorder that’s generally longer lasting and more severe than simply feeling sad.
-In some cases, this mental illness can lead to undesirable behaviors such as alcohol or substance use or even self-harm.
+The way depression manifests can vary somewhat from person to person.
+However, common symptoms include apathy, hopelessness, losing interest in previously pleasurable activities, mood swings, irritability, social isolation, changes in sleep, appetite and weight changes, and difficulty concentrating.
+Clinical depression is another term for major depressive disorder, a diagnosable disorder that’s longer lasting and more severe than feeling sad.
+In some cases, this mental illness can lead to undesirable behaviors such as alcohol or substance use or self-harm.

 How to get diagnosed

-If you believe you may be experiencing depression, you may want to consult with your primary care physician first.
-They may want to conduct tests to investigate whether there could be underlying health conditions or other contributing factors to your symptoms.
+If you believe you may be experiencing depression, consult your primary care physician first.
+They may conduct tests to investigate whether there could be underlying health conditions or other contributing factors to your symptoms.
 Depression can be a common symptom of several medical conditions.
 They may also be able to refer you to a psychologist or psychiatrist for additional diagnoses or mental health treatment.
 For children experiencing the symptoms of depression, family members can start by contacting their pediatrician.

 iStock/PeopleImages